zen-rs23/sql-data-warehouse-project/README.md

 # Data Warehouse Project
+Welcome to the **Data Warehouse and Analytics Project** repository!
 Building a modern data warehouse with SQL Sever, including ETL processes, data modeling, and analytics.